Osman-J/simple-modal/README.md

 # simple-modal
-A simple modal created using HTML, CSS and JavaScript
+The following project is a simple modal I built on CodePen using HTML, CSS, and JavaScript.

+# Check it out
+You can see the project by visiting: https://codepen.io/osman-j/pen/qBxmgzE Alternatively, you can clone this repository and run it on your local computer.